mattuff/metaknight/README.md

 Now that we have crossings and joins, time to add them as attributes in our strands!

-For our three-stranded circle above, let's put in some joins.
+For our three-stranded circle above, let's insert some joins.

 ```
 j1=join(a,b)